groots-software-technologies/gmetrics-agent-setup/v5/Readme.md

 1. Verify if svn and git package present or not on remote server

-$ svn --version && git -version
+$ svn --version
+$ git --version

-2. if svn not present then install using
+2. if packages are not present then install using

 $ yum install subversion -y -- Centos7
 $ yum install git -y -- Centos7